JonRdA/notes/bash.md

   * Command built into the shell itself: shell builtins (cd..)
   * Shell function: miniature shell scripts incorporated into the environment
   * Alias: user defined commands
-* Usually followed by options that modify behavior and arguments (items upon which the command acts)
+* Usually followed by options (modify behavior) and arguments (items upon which the command acts)
 * Documentation:
   * `[]` square brackets in a command's syntax indicate optional items